What are your favourite books?

 A.S.
 Byatt’s Possession, Elizabeth Kostova’s The Historian and John Irving’s A Prayer for Owen Meany, are three of my all-time favourite books, but if you go to my Goodreads page, you will find many more there including my favourite YA novels.

 What is the next book in the Viridian Chronicles called?
 How many books will there be?

-Book II of the Viridian Chronicles is called Morosa.
-It should be ready for release in the fall of 2018.
-The series will include four books, Liornabella, Morosa, Octovilian and Wisterian.
+The final book of the Viridian Chronicles is called Wisterian.
+It should be ready for release in the fall of 2022.
+The third book, Octovilian, released August 2020.
+The series includes four books, Liornabella, Morosa, Octovilian and Wisterian.

 Are Elle, Naomi, Martine and Elan based on people you know?
 Are the places in the books real?

 Some minor character traits of my characters are based on people I know ~ but I am not writing about my own life.
 These characters are very much themselves.
 Occasionally they incorporate aspects of people I know, or have met, like Naomi’s sense of humor or Elle’s athleticism.
 (It is noteworthy that I do not mention any comparison to my athleticism ~ I wouldn’t have been admitted to Eidolon. 🙂 ) Elan is the guy everyone crushes on and Martine is the best friend we would all like to have.
 The sports and adventures vaguely align with sports my children compete in but to the extreme.
 Horses have always been in my life, so writing them into the story was easy ~ they are grazing outside my window.